 I've been tutoring on-and-off since I was in year 7, sometimes teaching in class as a teachers assistant for my juniors.
 During my college years, I was a maths and physics tutor to my juniors which was an easy task for me as the concepts came quite easily to me and they typically saw between a 10-15% increase in results with me as a tutor, compared to my teacher who did not have the time to provide individual support.
 In university I served as a mentor to my peers and guided them through engineering courses that I have previously done, providing resources and ideas on how to approach concepts in different ways.
 My most recent tutoring experience was for a standardised English exam (Pearson Test of English - for which I got full marks) where I helped my friend that was constantly getting between 50-65 out of 90.
 However, after having showed him his weaknesses and ways of tackling the exam, he ended up getting between 65-79/90 across the four topics tested in the exam.
+I also took part in Code Camp in order to expose young children to the world of coding through development of platform games.

 I think what would make me a great teacher is that I love being persistent and patient with my students and will try to find a solution to help them get through any issues they have because everyone learns at a different pace.
 I have also been praised for being a good listener and providing constructive feedback like a friend would rather than a very strict teacher which has really shown to help a lot of my former students reach out to me for advice and try a more active form of learning rather than passive.
 Finally I enjoy the aspect of teaching and have always wanted to be a teacher when I was younger because as a teacher you not only give knowledge, but also you gain knowledge and creativity for solving problems due to how different each and every student is.